DanialArab/Pandas/README.md

 + If I don't specify an index when creating a pandas series, then the series index will be the default, integers starting from 0
 + Given the flexibility and power pandas gives me, I can assign a list, NumPy array, or pandas series as an index.
 However, the data structure you pass must be of the same length as the series.
 If it isn’t, you’ll get a ValueError exception.
 + I can set, or even change, the index even after the series has already been created using s.index = ...

-* **sort_values() method**:
++ Vectorization in Pandas: One of the most important ideas in pandas (and in NumPy) is that of vectorized operations.
+When you perform an operation on two different series, the indexes are matched, and the operation is performed via the indexes.

+<a name="3"></a>
+### Series methods

+<a name="3"></a>
+#### sort_values()

-    it is a pandas method that sorts the values of a one-dimensional array or a pandas Series.
++ It is a pandas method that sorts the values of a one-dimensional array or a pandas Series.
 It returns a new Series or DataFrame (depending on the input) with the values sorted in ascending or descending order.
 By default, the sorting is in **ascending order**, but you can sort in descending order by passing the parameter ascending=False

-* argmax() is a function that returns the index of the first occurrence of the maximum value in a one-dimensional array or a pandas Series.
+* argmax() is a method that returns the index of the first occurrence of the maximum value in a one-dimensional array or a pandas Series.
 It is similar to the idxmax() method, but it returns the index position of the maximum value rather than the index label.

 * idxmax() is a pandas method that returns the label of the first occurrence of the maximum value in a one-dimensional array or a pandas Series.
 It is similar to the argmax() function, but it returns the index label of the maximum value rather than the index position.